5 Reasons Wealth Transfers Fail

 A failed wealth transfer can mean several things – a disappearance of the family’s financial wealth, the dissipation of important memories and values, and even intense discord among family members.
 So why is this happening so frequently, and how can you help prevent the same thing from occurring within your own family?

-Here are five of the most commons reasons money doesn’t survive wealth transfers over multiple generations.
+Here are five of the most common reasons money doesn’t survive wealth transfers over multiple generations.

 It’s critical for multiple generations of a family to engage in clear, open dialogue, which sets the foundation for successfully passing down both financial assets and important values.
 Getting to know how each of your family members prefers to communicate can also decrease the possibility of family discord.
 Encouraging clear communication can mitigate many of the reasons wealth transfers fail, and dialogue should center on aspects that go beyond just financial wealth.